vokimon/nissaga/docs/inputformat.md

 ## Person

+Person details.
+They can be specified both in `people` or inline in `parents`, `children` instead of using just the id.

 - **name:** `str` TODO: Explain difference between id, name, fullname and alias.
 - **fullname:** `str` Surnames are placed first, followed by a comma and then the first name.
 - **alias:** `str`